isaacdecoded/arpeggio-rs/README.md

 cargo test
 ```

+### Dependencies

+Arpeggio on Rust keeps the codebase clean by including only the minor requirement tooling dependency as they are _async-trait + tokio_ for asynchronicity, and _chrono_ for dating features.

 ## The Plan Concept example

 You can take a look to the example by visiting the [plan-concept-example](https://github.com/isaacdecoded/arpeggio-rs/tree/plan-concept-example) branch